dumbinacan/mArchOS/README.md

 # mArchOS
-my own personal arch based distribution
+my own personal arch based distribution yeah its bloated, but its my bloat dammit